 Lancaster's Department of History offers a number of prizes and studentships at undergraduate, masters and doctoral level throughout the year.
-These include two undergraduate essay prizes: the Lancaster Prize in Digital Humanities and the Merriman Prize (on the topic of International and/or Military History).
+These include an undergraduate essay prize, The Merriman Prize (on the topic of International and/or Military History).

 Merriman Essay Prize